andytsai-shaven/CLUT_Assignment/README.md

   * find similar color

   In CLUT generator, We unique all pixel from input img and calculate each of unique pixel's count.
-After these step, sort the list and extrac top 256 pixel.
+After these step, sort the list and extrac top 256 colours.

   How we find similar color, we use a low-cost approximation method,